 GHG emissions associated with the Project have been considered and estimated on an annual basis for the life of the Project.
-A summary of estimated Scope 1 and Scope 2 emissions associated with mining operations, expressed as t CO2-e per annum is presented.
-Conservative estimates of annual GHG emissions are summarised in Table 20.
+In relation to Scope 2 emissions, Whitehaven WS has committed to purchasing carbon neutral electricity for the Project, eliminating these emissions for the Project.
+A summary of estimated Scope 1 emissions associated with mining operations, expressed as t CO2-e per annum is presented.
+Conservative estimates of annual GHG emissions are summarised in Table 23.
 The Project would be carried out in three phases:

 - Construction: Years 1 to 3

 - Operations: Years 2 to 29

-- Decommissioning (including final rehabilitation): Year 30.
+- Decommissioning (including final rehabilitation): Years 30 to 31.

-Average annual GHG emissions associated with the Project have been estimated to be 556,000 t CO2-e.
+Average annual GHG emissions associated with the Project have been estimated to be: